Republican Congressional Leaders Sound Ready To Move On From Health Care To Taxes

 But it was notable that McConnell, who said last week that he intended to bring the health care bill up for a vote, did not commit to that Tuesday.
 He said nothing about whether or when there would be one on the Graham-Cassidy legislation.

-The GOP bill would fundamentally overhaul Medicaid from an open-ended federal guarantee to a system that caps funds to the states, but gives them more flexibility on how they spent those dollars.
+The GOP bill would fundamentally overhaul Medicaid from an open-ended federal guarantee to a system that caps funds to the states but gives them more flexibility on how they spent those dollars.
 The legislation appeared to suffer a fatal blow Monday night when Sen. Susan Collins of Maine declared her opposition.

 Collins is the third GOP senator to come out against the bill, in addition to Sens.
 Rand Paul of Kentucky and John McCain of Arizona.
 Republicans can only lose two senators for the bill to pass through the budget process of reconciliation, which allows for a majority vote instead of the 60-vote threshold ordinarily needed to end a filibuster.

+"Democrats have a lot of ideas about how to improve health care," Schumer said.
+"Each of them endeavors to increase coverage, improve the quality of care, and lower the cost of care.
+None — none of the Republican plans manage to achieve those goals.
+That's the difference.
+The difference is one side wants to cut health care to average Americans, increase premiums, give the insurance companies far more freedom and one side wants to increase care, the number of people covered, lower premiums, better coverage.
+That's the divide."

+Schumer also accused Republicans of not wanting to have that debate on the merits and called for "bipartisan way to improve the existing system."

-House Speaker Paul Ryan did not bring up health care during a news conference on Capitol Hill and was focused on something else.
+On the other side of Capitol Hill, House Speaker Paul Ryan did not bring up health care during a news conference and instead focused on something else.

-Ryan announced that House Republicans would on Wednesday be discussing a "concrete framework for historic tax reform."
+Ryan announced that House Republicans would be discussing Wednesday a "concrete framework for historic tax reform."
 He called it "a big moment for Americans."

+President Trump indicated later Tuesday that he's asked members of Congress from both parties "to discuss our framework for tax cuts and tax reform before it will be released tomorrow.
+We will be releasing a very comprehensive, very detailed report tomorrow.
+And it will be a very, very powerful document."
-The legislation, he said, would try to create a "tax code built for growth" and "focused on helping American families" and businesses.

-"We are very very excited," Ryan said, adding, "It's high time we do this."
+The legislation, Ryan said, would try to create a "tax code built for growth" and "focused on helping American families" and businesses.
+"We are very, very excited," he said, adding, "It's high time we do this."

 A comprehensive tax overhaul has not happened since 1986.